 The Labour Party is now an anachronism.
-Maybe in the late 19th and early 20th century, when a huge proportion of the population worked in factories and, if they could vote, saw their choices as limited to their bosses or the landowners, it was necessary to create a party to represent 'the workers.'
+Maybe in the late 19th and early 20th century, when a huge proportion of the population worked in factories and, if they could vote, saw their

 Labour Party manifesto.
 Labour leader, Ed Miliband, supported it but the party diehards (Blunkett, Straw and others) opposed it and the party as a whole failed to campaign for it.
 The referendum was lost